coveo/devops-coding-challenge/README.md

 - Your are free to use the programming language and the [SDK](https://aws.amazon.com/tools/) of your choice, but remember that installation must not require us to install external tools in order to test the result of your work.
 - We will test your work over our environment (which contains **several millions of files**).
 The overall performance of your tool will be evaluated.
 - Your code must be made available on GitHub or any other public version control software.
-Your project must be a standalone project (i.e. not fork any other project).
+Your project must be a standalone project (i.e. do not fork any other project).

-## Advices
+## Advice

 - **Try to design and implement your solution as you would do for real production code**.
 Show us how you create clean, maintainable code that does awesome stuff.
 Build something that we'd be happy to contribute to.
 This is not a programming contest where dirty hacks win the game.
 - Feel free to add more features!
 Really, we're curious about what you can think of.
 We'd expect the same if you worked with us.